 The Standard Model, as we understand it, consists of three generations of quarks and leptons, charged under the symmetry groups: SU(3) x SU(2) x U(1) corresponding to the strong, weak and electromagnetic forces.
 The quanta for these forces are associated with the gluons, the W and Z bosons, and the photon respectively.
 This model has been thoroughly verified experimentally.
 In particular, the electroweak sector has been analyzed extensively and for any new physical theory, the theoretical predictions would have to be consistent with these precision electroweak data.

 However, even though the SM has been so successful experimentally, there are a lot of unanswered questions: Quantum gravity has yet to be incorporated in a consistent manner; the hierarchy problem: why is the energy scale of the weak force so different from the scale of gravity?
 With the discovery of the Higgs boson at the LHC, we believe we understand the mechanism responsible for the generation of the fundamental particle masses, however, the dynamics leading to electroweak symmetry breaking are still a mystery.

 Apart from these theoretical questions, we get hints that physics beyond the SM must exist from astrophysics.
 The observed rotation curves of matter in the universe can't be explained with the known matter content.
-Therefore, an unknown particle is hypothesized consisting of "dark matter."
+Therefore, an unknown particle is hypothesized to consist of "dark matter."

-These activities are supported by grants from the U.S. National Science Foundation and Department of Energy.
+These activities are supported by grants from the U.S. National Science Foundation and the Department of Energy.